-Enter the slick and shiny realm of the Otemachi Tower in Tokyo’s Financial District and you may struggle to notice the low-key Aman Tokyo welcome desk on the ground floor.
-The ‘wow’ moment happens when you exit the elevator at the 33rd floor and are drawn into a place of pure drama: a breath-taking atrium lobby with sky-high ceilings, a central water feature with an ikebana-styled tree rising from it and miniature Japanese rock gardens at either side.
+Enter the slick and shiny realm of the Otemachi Tower in the heart of Tokyo’s Financial District and you may struggle to notice the low-key Aman Tokyo welcome desk on the ground floor.
+The ‘wow’ moment happens when you exit the elevator at the 33rd floor and are drawn into a place of pure drama: a breathtaking atrium lobby with sky-high ceilings, a central water feature with an ikebana-styled tree rising from it and miniature Japanese rock gardens at either side.

-Designed by Kerry Hill Architects to resemble the inside of a shoji lantern, the lighting is soft and romantic with dappled shards of light streaming in.
-This vast lobby encompasses the whole floor with the bar, restaurant (called ‘The Restaurant by Aman’) and beautifully-stocked library all sinuously linked to one another along the lobby’s periphery.
+This Aman hotel was designed by Kerry Hill Architects to resemble the inside of a shoji lantern, the lighting is soft and romantic with dappled shards of light streaming in.
+The vast lobby encompasses the whole floor with the bar, the Aman Tokyo restaurant (called ‘The Restaurant by Aman’) and well stocked library all sinuously linked to one another along the lobby’s periphery.
 It is a superb spot for people-watching with unrivalled views over the Tokyo skyline, but it also contains plenty of intimate seating areas to relax and unwind.
 Creating such a soothing, warm and unthreatening ambience in this large and cavernous space is quite a feat yet, as always, the Aman aesthetic appears effortless.
-Afternoon Tea can be taken in the lobby lounge and it is quirky, chic and very popular – best to book several months in advance.
+Afternoon Tea can be taken in the lobby lounge and it is quirky, chic and very popular – best to book several months in advance!

-If treating yourself at the Aman Spa, the Couples' treatment room is terribly romantic with a freestanding bath tub in the room and lots of space.
-The gym is open 24 hours a day and you’ll be hard pushed to find a better equipped hotel gym – plus, with views like this working out is a pleasure!
-The swimming pool area is a serene sanctuary with a 30m-long black basalt pool and stunning views jutting off into infinity.
+If treating yourself at the Aman Spa, the Couples' treatment room is terribly romantic with a freestanding bathtub in the room and lots of space.
+The gym is open 24 hours a day and you’ll be hard pushed to find a better equipped hotel gym – plus, with exceptional views like this working out is a pleasure!
+The Aman Tokyo pool area is a serene sanctuary with a 30m long black basalt pool and stunning views jutting off into infinity.
 There is now an Aman Café which has opened on the ground floor which will afford some open-air space to hotel guests.

 +44 (0) 207 819 9770